kmiakaeva/kmiakaeva/README.md

 # Hi there 👋, I'm Kristina

-- 🔭 Currently enrolled as a student at School 21 by Sber
+- 🔭 Currently enrolled as a student at the Polytechnic University, majoring in Applied Informatics, and also attending School 21 by Sber.

 ### Languages and Tools